 Russell Marine’s qualified workforce utilizes safety management systems combined with strict policies and procedures to provide the foundation for safely executed projects.

 Creating a desirable and sustainable safety culture begins with a strong foundation.
-Russell Marine’s on-boarding process is a great example of building that, where every team member completes a physical, an aptitude test, and “fit for duty” testing.
-All of our equipment operators are trained and tested on the equipment that they will be operating, and all crane operators are NCCCO certified.
-From daily equipment inspections, to our Hazard Recognition program accessed by any smart device, we ensure that everyone on our team is set up for success.
+Russell Marine’s onboarding process is a great example.
+Every team member completes rigorous physical and mental testing to ensure they are fit for duty.
+All our equipment operators are trained and tested on the equipment they will be operating, and all crane operators are NCCCO certified.
+From daily equipment inspections to our hazard recognition program, accessed by any smart device, we ensure that everyone on our team is set up for success.

 Our mission is to send everyone home safe every day.

 We strive for greatness in everything we do and that starts with safety.
-We want to stay current with all the technology advances yet not forget the basics.
+We want to stay current with all the technological advances yet not forget the basics.